ISO 14064 Carbon Footprint Verification for ESG & Net Zero | GSCS Intl

 What is Carbon Footprint Verification (CFV)?

-• ISO 14064-1 (Organization-level GHG emissions)
+• ISO 14064-1 (organizational GHG emissions)

-• ISO 14067 (Product carbon footprint)
+• ISO 14067 (product carbon footprint)

 • GHG Protocol